Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

       ```
 210.  ### what is the purpose of `super()` in javascript classes?
       The `super()` keyword in JavaScript is used to call a method or constructor of a parent class from within a subclass.
 It allows a subclass to inherit and use functionality from the parent class, while also adding its own functionality.

+# Day 43

+211. ### What is a private class field in JavaScript?
+     A private class field in JavaScript refers to a class field that is only accessible within the class in which it is defined.
+It cannot be accessed or modified from outside the class, not even by instances of the class.

+212. ### Can you explain the concept of encapsulation in JavaScript classes?
+     Encapsulation is a concept in object-oriented programming that refers to bundling data and methods within a single unit, such as a class, and hiding the internal details of the class from the outside world.
+This makes the code more secure and maintainable.

+213. ### What is `get` keyword in javascript classes?
+     The `get` keyword is used to define a method that retrieves the value of a property.
+When the property is accessed, the `get` method is automatically called, and its return value is used as the property's value.

+214. ### What is `set` keyword in javascript classes?
+     The `set` keyword is used to define a method that sets the value of a property.
+When the property is assigned a value, the `set` method is automatically called, and it can perform any necessary validation or processing before setting the property's value.

+215. ### Can you explain the concept of instance variables in a class in JavaScript?
+     In JavaScript, instance variables are properties of an object that are specific to an instance of a class.
+When we create a new instance of a class using the `new` keyword, each instance has its own set of instance variables that are separate from other instances.